chazlarson/brick-finder/README.md

 git clone https://github.com/chazlarson/vonado-bricks.git && cd vonado-bricks
 ```

+Add your rebrickable API key to the environment as `RB_API_KEY`

+INSTALL SOME SELENIUM STUFF TO BE FILLED IN SOON.
+The `quick-test.sh` script won't work until this is sorted.

 There's a `quick-test.sh` that will run through the rest of this for all three sample input files [it creates and deletes the venv] if you just want to watch it.

 Create and activate a virtual environment: